shelest-rustle/Project_Uploader/README.md

-# Expo_Uploader
+# Project_Uploader
-Automatization script to format, change, divide excel-files and upload it with json-conversion using API
+Automatization script to receive and refactore .xlsx files (project's call-lists) and upload 'em to the robot platform using API

+interface: Tkinter
+analytics: pandas